 Iran has had a rocky history when it comes to internet freedom.
-To control access to foreign websites and services, a proposed piece of legislation to ban VPNs (among other things) has been under deliberations for three years now.
+To control access to foreign websites and services, a proposed piece of legislation to ban VPNs (among other things) has been under deliberations for four years now.

 Technically, VPNs are legal; practically, they’re restricted to “combat terrorism.”

-Freedom House scores UAE 29/100 on internet freedom, part of which is the country’s heavily regulated and fined laws on VPN use.
+Freedom House scores UAE 17/100 on internet freedom, part of which is the country’s heavily regulated and fined laws on VPN use.

 Can you get in trouble for using a VPN?

-However, you shouldn’t expect a VPN to protect you from legal trouble if you engage in illegal acts while using it.
-Downloading copyrighted material falls into this category.
+Unless you’re in a country where virtual private networks are illegal, you can use a VPN without any issues.
+However, you shouldn’t expect a VPN service to protect you from legal trouble if you engage in illegal activity while using it.
+Downloading copyrighted material is one example of such a crime.